nielsmh/escsitoolbox/README.md

 ## Development environment

-Currently this project is developed with Open Watcom C 1.9, and is not tested with any other compilers/toolchains.
+Currently this project is developed with Open Watcom C++ 1.9 and 2.0 beta, and is not tested with any other compilers/toolchains.
+It is possible to build the software on modern Windows or Linux systems.

-Testing is currently primarily done with an Adaptec AIC-7870 (AHA-2940) host adapter, using ZuluSCSI RP2040 and BlueSCSI v2 devices, running recent firmware versions.

-Testing with SCSI adapters from other manufacturers has so far caused problems, and only ASPI managers from Adaptec and Microsoft (Windows 9x) work correctly.
+The software is tested with a variety of SCSI host adapters, both for PCI bus and for ISA bus, but the tests are not comprehensive.
+Specific host adapters, or specific ASPI driver versions, may cause issues.
+Please report these, and include as much detail about the hardware and software environment as possible.

 ## License